How to integrate Simla com MCP with LlamaIndex

 Introduction

 This guide walks you through connecting Simla com to LlamaIndex using the Composio tool router.
-By the end, you'll have a working Simla com agent that can create a new customer with email and phone, update order status for a specific order, list customers who registered this week, edit a custom field for a company through natural language commands.
+By the end, you'll have a working Simla com agent that can create a new customer with email and phone, update order status for a specific order, list customers who registered this week through natural language commands.

 This guide will help you understand how to give your LlamaIndex agent real control over a Simla com account through Composio's Simla com MCP server.